Climate Resilience and Nutrition in Chickpea

 Partners and Expertise

-Our combined research activities span the spectrum from basic research through directed efforts emphasizing applied outcomes.
-Our members and partners include academic and national program laboratories in the US, Ethiopia, India, Turkey, Moroco, Canada and Australia.
-Our collective expertise is intentionally multi-disciplinary, spanning genetics and genomics to quantitative biology, ecology to breeding, and seed nutrition to plant pathology.
+Our combined research activities span from basic research focused on bridging key knowledge gaps, to directed efforts that emphasize applied outcomes of impact to farmers.
+Our members and partners include academic and national program laboratories in the US, Ethiopia, India, Pakistan, Lebanon, Kenya, Turkey, Morocco, Canada and Australia.
+Our collective expertise is intentionally multi-disciplinary, spanning genetics and genomics to quantitative biology, ecology to breeding, seed nutrition and agronomy, to plant pathology.
 More on Our Team and Our Partners.

 - Obama signs Global Food Security Act to end hunger, USA Today, July 21, 2016